 This study of the legal, social, political and economic aspects of coverture in nineteenth-century NSW makes an original and valuable contribution to feminist history.
 Through a careful study of legal cases, the author charts the contested and complex nature of coverture in a society marked by its convict history.
 Women emerge as active participants in the colonial economy, simultaneously challenging male legal privileges, establishing their capacity for independence and demonstrating its necessity in the colonial context.
 Women’s actions are the harbingers of legal changes rather than mere responses to them.
 The author deftly weaves detailed and complex historical evidence with interesting and lively accounts of individual women making, and also manipulating, their own histories.
 A particular strength of this article lies in the author’s ability to lightly lead the reader through intricate and at times, contradictory, detail.

-Karen Hughes ‘Micro-Histories and Things that Matter: Opening Spaces of Possibility in Ngarrindjeri Country‘, Australian Feminist Studies, volume 27, no 73, September 2012.
+Karen Hughes, ‘Micro-Histories and Things that Matter: Opening Spaces of Possibility in Ngarrindjeri Country‘, Australian Feminist Studies, Volume 27, Issue 73 (September 2012).

 This article draws on the testimonies of Indigenous and settler-descended women who grew up around Lake Alexandrina, South Australia, on the cusp of the twentieth century.
 Individual narratives are framed by Federation in 1901 and the enactment of South Australia’s Aborigines Act of 1911.
 By placing the testimonies of Indigenous and settler-descended women in dialogue with one another, and with her own memories, she is able to construct a complex and nuanced narrative of the colonisation of Australia as it was experienced in one local area and as it is recalled in the present.
 This reflective and beautifully-written essay draws on the insights offered by critical race and whiteness studies and feminist theory to make an important contribution to Australian history, settler colonial history and feminist history.